-1.7 Work began on the Plan early in 2013.
+1.6 Work began on the Plan early in 2013.
 Throughout the preparation of the Patching Neighbourhood Development Plan, we have tried to promote the widest possible engagement of the local community in planning for the future development of the parish.
 Our guiding principles have been:

-- (a) to commence community engagement early on, before we started drafting anything, and to seek a clear understanding of those issues and concerns which are of most importance to the local community; - (b) as work progressed on the plan, to offer further opportunities for comment as draft objectives and planning policies were worked up and a draft plan prepared; - (c) to offer a range of different ways for people to engage as preparation of the plan has progressed.
+(a) to commence community engagement early on, before we started drafting anything, and to seek a clear understanding of those issues and concerns which are of most importance to the local community

+(b) as work progressed on the plan, to offer further opportunities for comment as draft objectives and planning policies were worked up and a draft plan prepared

+(c) to offer a range of different ways for people to engage as preparation of the plan has progressed.
 We have tried to make our arrangements appropriate and proportionate for a small rural community.
-This has included residents' surveys, workshops and discussions, web site, parish newsletter, public notice boards, and direct contact with key groups in the local community (such as businesses and major landowners, clubs and societies) and external consultees; - (d) tapping into the knowledge and experience available in the local community wherever possible, by making the process as open an inclusive as possible; and - (e) through all the above actions, to meet the statutory requirements for public engagement set out in the Neighbourhood Plan Regulations.
+This has included residents' surveys, workshops and discussions, website, parish newsletter, public notice boards, and direct contact with key groups in the local community (such as businesses and major landowners, clubs and societies) and external consultees

-1.8 There have been two main rounds of consultation so far, in April 2014 and in May/June 2015.
-In the first of these rounds, a questionnaire survey of all addresses in the parish produced a strong response, which is summarised in section 3 of this Plan.
-A full account of how we sought to engage with the local community and others during the preparation of this plan is detailed in the Consultation Statement (see paragraph 1.10).
+- (d) tapping into the knowledge and experience available in the local community wherever possible, by making the process as open and inclusive as possible - (e) through all the above actions, to meet the statutory requirements for public engagement set out in in the Neighbourhood Plan Regulations - 1.7 There have been three main rounds of consultation so far, in April 2014, May/June 2015 and August/September 2016.
+In the first of these rounds in 2014, a questionnaire survey of all addresses in the parish produced a strong response, which is summarised in section 3 of this Plan.
+The 2015 consultation focused on draft objectives and planning policies.
+Lastly, the 2016 consultation sought views on a draft plan in the presubmission consultation required by Regulation 14 of the Neighbourhood Planning Regulations.
+A full account of how we sought to engage with the local community and others during the preparation of this plan is detailed in the Consultation Statement (see paragraph 1.9).